sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 or the [https://www.openfirmware.info/data/docs/bus.pci.pdf PCI Bus Binding to Open Firmware].
 A complete working example for a Freescale MPC5200 can be found [[MPC5200:PCI|here]].

 ==== PCI Bus numbering ====
-Each PCI bus segment is uniquely numbered, and the bus numbering is exposed in the pci node by using the <code>bus-range</code> property, which contains two cells.
+Each PCI bus segment is uniquely numbered, and the bus numbering is exposed in the pci node by using the `bus-range` property, which contains two cells.
 The first cell gives the bus number assigned to this node, and the second cell gives the maximum bus number of any of the subordinate PCI busses.

 The sample machine has a single pci bus, so both cells are 0.